Identifying conversion efficiency as a key mechanism underlying food webs evolution : a step forward, or backward ?: Introduction

 Surprisingly, a single feature is common among all models: the \textit{biomass conversion efficiency} (or conversion factor), {\it i.e.} the fraction of ingested biomass devoted to the production of biomass of newborns, is supposed constant.
-Most authors refer to \cite{yodzis1992a} to justify their choice of a constant conversion efficiency, with a value often assumed to be 0.45 for herbivore and 0.85 for carnivores.
+Most authors refer to \cite{yodzis1992a} to justify their choice of a constant conversion efficiency, with a value often assumed to be 0.45 for herbivores and 0.85 for carnivores.
 Assuming that the conversion efficiency is independent of the mass / body size of predators and prey is undoubtedly important because it implies that the mass converted by individuals when consuming prey is increasingly large when feeding on larger prey, with no limit.
 This is in contradiction with empirical data from controlled experiments which show that there is a trade-off for predators between eating small and large prey \citep{baras2014a, norin2017a}, suggesting an optimal prey size for which the conversion efficiency is the highest.
-This also contradicts the results of functional and behavioural ecology models which predict that the net energy gain per unit of prey mass is not constant, bounded and can show an optimal values \citep{portalier2018, pawar2019, ho2019}.
-This can be due to a trade-off between the low biomass given by small prey but lower costs to forage, handle and digest than for larger prey. \cite{portalier2018} for instance showed that there are prey size limits within which the net energy gain for the predator is positive, which constrains the possible feeding interactions.
+This also contradicts the results of functional and behavioural ecology models, which predict that the net energy gain per unit of prey mass is not constant, bounded and can show an optimal values \citep{portalier2018, pawar2019, ho2019}.
+This can be due to a trade-off between the biomass acquired when consuming a prey \textit{vs.} the energy costs of foraging, handling and digesting it, which can depend on the relative size between the predator and the prey (see Fig.~\ref{fig.cartoon}). \cite{portalier2018} for instance showed that there are prey size limits within which the net energy gain for the predator is positive, which constrains the possible feeding interactions.
 It can also be due to the fact that predators can feed only on a part of a large prey: the biomass converted from a large prey attains a maximum.
 How the efficiency of biomass conversion affects the evolution of food webs has been ignored by extant models.
 One can for instance expect that if predator preference can evolve, it should correspond to the best compromise between eating small or large prey.